Ineos Grenadiers: 2018: Grand Tour domination

-Into the latter part of the season, Kwiatkowski would maintain his good form from the Tour de France, winning his home stage race – the Tour de Pologne, claiming two stage wins.
-He would head into the final grand tour of the year, the Vuelta a España, as the team's general classification leader but would finish 43rd overall, nearly an hour and three quarters behind race winner, Simon Yates.
+Into the latter part of the season, Kwiatkowski maintained his good form from the Tour de France, winning his home stage race – the Tour de Pologne, claiming two stage wins.
+He headed into the final grand tour of the year, the Vuelta a España, as the team's general classification leader and finished 43rd overall, nearly an hour and three quarters behind race winner, Simon Yates.
 The teams best finisher was de la Cruz, 15th overall and 28 minutes behind the race winner.

-The team would go onto claim two stage wins at the Tour of Britain courtesy of Poels and Ian Stannard.
+The team went on to claim two stage wins at the Tour of Britain courtesy of Poels and Ian Stannard.
 Gianni Moscon returned after a five-week suspension in good form as the road to the final monument of the year began, winning Coppa Ugo Agostoni and the Giro della Toscana, as well as the Italian national time trial title.
-Moscon would go onto take the overall victory at the 2018 Tour of Guangxi – the team's final victory of the year.
+Moscon went on to take the overall victory at the 2018 Tour of Guangxi – the team's final victory of the year.

 2019: Transition to new sponsorship

 In mid-December 2018, Sky announced they would withdraw their sponsorship as part of an ongoing review brought on by their acquisition by Comcast.
 21st Century Fox also announced that it would end its partnership at the end of the season, forcing the team into a sponsorship search in order to continue.
 In February 2019, Cyclingnews.com reported that potential sponsorship could be sourced via a combination of the Colombian government and state-controlled oil and gas company, Ecopetrol.
 Later reports claimed that no deal had been forthcoming.

 In mid-March, Cyclingnews.com again broke the news that another potential sponsor had been found.
 The report linked the team with British-based multi-national chemical company, Ineos, with the team expected to become Team Ineos for the 2020 season.
 Ineos is controlled by Manchester-born billionaire, Jim Ratcliffe, who has amassed an estimated fortune of over £21 billion.
 Ratcliffe has also invested over £100 million in Ben Ainslie's sailing team.
 The web-domain "TeamIneos.com" was discovered to have been registered on 5 March, and the Twitter handle "@teamineos" was also registered.

 On 19 March, Team Sky confirmed its new title sponsor, announcing it was to be renamed 'Team Ineos' on 1 May, ahead of the 2019 Tour de Yorkshire.
 However, the UCI's rules prevent teams from racing under different names at the same time – Sky had planned to take part in the 2019 Tour de Romandie, starting on 30 April as well as the Tour de Yorkshire.
 As a consequence, it announced that the Romandie would be the first race under the Ineos name, with the team wearing a special black kit, while the Yorkshire would see the launch of the team's new colours.